Ducz0r/boot2docker-rails-script/README.md

 ## Warning
 This script is NOT 100% tested and might need additional furnishing.
 It works nicely on my _Windows 8_ system for a relatively lightweight _Ruby on Rails_ web app.

+## Troubleshooting

+- If you see temporary files in your project folder (from Windows host), following approaches might work:
+  - unmark your project folder (and subfolders) on Windows host as read-only.